hannibal002/SkyHanni/INSTALLING.md

 <details>
 <summary>10.
-Launch the forge profile in the launcher</summary>
+Launch the Forge profile in the launcher</summary>

-Installing Minecraft forge should have set the profile for you, but if it didn't, go to installations, select new installation, under version you need to find forge for 1.8.9 (most likely at the top or bottom)
+Installing Minecraft Forge should have set the profile for you, but if it didn't, go to installations, select new installation, under version you need to find Forge for 1.8.9 (most likely at the top or bottom)

 </details>